AndrewGibbs/PathFinder/docs/guide/api/matlab/gauss.md

 xw = GAUSS(n, ab)
 ```

-generates the nodes and weights $xw$ of the $n$-point Gauss quadrature
+generates the nodes and weights $x, w$ of the $n$-point Gauss quadrature rule.
-rule for the weight function $w$.

 ## Inputs